dmitriy-zverev/Task-Tracker-CLI/README.md

 - [ ] List all tasks that are done
 - [ ] List all tasks that are not done
 - [ ] List all tasks that are in progress
-- [ ] Here are some constraints to guide the implementation:

 We need to follow this principles:
 - [ ] Use positional arguments in command line to accept user inputs.